 The Capstone is a required year-long project completed in partnership with a public, private, or non-profit institution.
-Projects will be conducted by small teams of (3 - 5) MENV graduate students.
-The Capstone Project sequence consists of three one-hour courses, Capstone Innovation Lab I, II, and III, taken in Fall I, Spring, and Fall II, respectively - as well as five credit hours of applied work during the Summer Session.
+Projects will be conducted by small teams of 3 - 5 MENV graduate students.
+The Capstone Project sequence consists of the Capstone Innovation Lab course sequence - as well as five credit hours of applied work during the Summer Session.

 Capstone participants are not traditional interns, but instead are highly motivated graduate students, generally equipped with prior professional experience, and who will provide innovative solutions and useful products to Capstone client organizations.

 In addition, Capstone Projects provide MENV graduate students with real-world, hands-on, applications-based experiences embedded within the context of an organization's need and capacities.